commercialhaskell/stackage/become-a-curator.md

 * Joe Kachmar (@jkachmar)
 * Mihai Maruseac (@mihaimaruseac)

-We onboarded Luke as the newest member a few months ago and this helped us iron out and document the process further.

 You can read the curator documentation here: https://github.com/commercialhaskell/stackage/blob/master/CURATORS.md

 To apply, please fill in this form: [REDACTED]